syncfusion-content/blazor-docs/blazor/diagram-component/shapes.md

 ## Text node

-The Diagram allows you to add texts as **TextShape**.
-The **Content** property defines the text that is to be added.
+The Diagram allows you to add texts as [TextShape](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.TextShape.html).
+The [Content](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.TextShape.html#Syncfusion_Blazor_Diagram_TextShape_Content) property defines the text that is to be added.
 [Style](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ShapeStyle.html) of the node is used as [TextStyle](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.TextStyle.html) to customize the appearance of the text.

 The following code illustrates how to create a text node.
 ```cshtml